Forklift Operator jobs in Germany (Gabelstaplerfahrer / Staplerfahrer)

 - Temperature can vary (ambient / chilled areas depending on warehouse type).

-Forklift work is a safety-critical role.
-A clean CV, clear experience evidence, and document readiness matter more than slogans.
+Forklift work is safety-critical.
+Clear CV, real task evidence, and document readiness matter more than generic statements.

-Gross rates and the 2026 minimum wage reference
+Gross rates and the 2026 minimum wage baseline

 Germany statutory minimum wage from 01.01.2026: €13.90 gross per hour.

-Any project assignment must meet or exceed this legal baseline.
+Any assignment in Germany must meet or exceed this baseline.
 Final gross pay depends on site, shift pattern, forklift type (counterbalance / reach truck), and verified experience.

 What “gross” means on this page